“One small step for [a] man, one giant leap for mankind.”

 That step was the culmination of the work of thousands of Americans who had labored furiously for years to reach the audacious goal of getting a man safely to the moon and back.

-It takes moxie to take a journey of 240,000 miles carrying the hopes and dreams of a nation – and perhaps all mankind – on your back.
+It takes moxie to take a journey of 240,000 miles carrying the hopes and dreams of a nation – and perhaps all humanity – on your back.
 Neil Armstrong had just that kind of moxie.
 Here’s how:

 Moxie knows where it belongs.

-His own fascination with flight took wing early on.
+His fascination with flight took wing early on.
 His father took him for a ride in a “Tin Goose” when he was just five or six years old, and by his sixteenth birthday, he’d earned his pilot’s license and taken his first flight.
 He learned to fly before he learned to drive.

 Armstrong spent the next decade and a half testing the most advanced aircraft and spacecraft of the time.
 He applied and was accepted into NASA’s second class of astronauts in 1962 and became part of the Gemini and Apollo programs.
 His deft hands were at the controls when the Eagle touched down on the moon as part of the Apollo 11 mission.